 You've had months of dreaming.
 You have so much faith that decorating with dark paint is going to work out.
 Not just that, you're going to LOVE it.
-Here's how to make sure that you do!
+Here are seven tips to make sure you that you do!

 That first coat of paint is scary, particularly if you're changing from a light colour to dark.
 The contrast is, well, such a contrast.
 You might find yourself having a wobble or three.
 Also hold on to the thought that the first coat doesn't look particularly great.
 You'll start seeing the magic at coat three (or four).
 Stay strong!

 #3 DO SEVERAL COATS OF YOUR DARK TOP COLOUR

 Yes, that’s right, do several coats of your chosen dark paint.
 Painting our living room was my first proper experience of decorating with a dark colour, and I found that the finish didn’t look great until the fourth coat.
 Don't be tempted to stop at one coat, not even two.
 The depth isn't there.
 Go for at least three coats to get the full-on dramatic look you've been dreaming about.

 Painting walls and ceiling in the same colour is becoming an increasingly popular look.
 That’s right, ceilings don’t have to be painted white!
 With dark walls, a white ceiling can sometimes be too much of a contrast.
 Whereas, painting the ceiling dark blends the lines and creates a very relaxed vibe.

 Accessories and art will look completely different.
 The pictures in our living room pop so much more on the dark backdrop.
 But, you may also find that you need more accessories in the room.
 A big expanse of dark wall often needs to be broken up, more so than it does with a light colour.
 I'm much more in love with our living room now I've added some pictures behind the sofa.
 It could do with more, but all this takes time.